sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 Dashboard.
 Next Azan in time.
 Next Iqama in time.

+Add company website URL field in Company admin page and add link on the dashboard

 ✅️ Put Masjid Name on Dashboard

 Refresh dashboard if data version logic is not implemented